TIBCOSoftware/snappydata/docs/aqp_aws.md

 ```
 ![Example](./Images/DirectivesinApacheZeppelin.png)

-> Note: This directive work only for the SQL interpreter and an error may be displayed for the Scala interpreter.
+> Note: This directive works only for the SQL interpreter and an error may be displayed for the Scala interpreter.

 ###Scala Interpreter###
-The `%snappydata.snappydata code` specifies the default Scala interpreter.
+The `%snappydata.spark` code specifies the default Scala interpreter.
 This interpreter is used to write Scala code in the paragraph.
 SnappyContext is injected in this interpreter and can be accessed using variable **snc**.

 <a id="predefinednotebook"></a>

 ##Using Predefined Notebooks##
-SnappyData provides you a predefined notebooks **NYCTAXI Analytics** and **Airline Data Analytics** which contains definitions that are stored in a single file.
+SnappyData provides you predefined notebooks **NYCTAXI Analytics** and **Airline Data Analytics** which contains definitions that are stored in a single file.

 When you launch Apache Zeppelin in the browser, the welcome page displays the existing notebooks.
 Open a notebook and run any of the paragraphs to analyze data and view the result.